lefos987/generator-ghurt/README.md

 $ npm install -g generator-ghurt
 ```

-Finally, initiate the generator in the repo you want:
+## How to use it?

+In order to use the generator just create a new project directory and run the following command from this directory.

 ```
 $ yo ghurt